-- Total demand estimate within the proposed development target income range.
-For senior projects, this should be adjusted for age 55+ or 62+. - The demand estimate for the proposed LIHTC elderly development (age 55+) is 548. - Overall estimate of demand based on DCA's demand methodology. - The total demand estimate for the proposed LIHTC elderly development taking into consideration like-kind competitive supply introduced into the market since 2016 is 548. - Capture Rates:
+- Number of renter households income qualified for the proposed development given retention of current tenants (rehab only), the proposed unit mix, income targeting, and rents (age qualified renter households for senior projects). - The demand estimate for the proposed LIHTC new construction development is 513.
+Based on current estimates and projections, in 2021 almost 25% of all renter households age 55+ will be income eligible for the subject at the proposed rent levels. - Overall estimate of demand based on DCA's demand methodology. - The total demand estimate for the proposed LIHTC elderly development taking into consideration like-kind competitive supply introduced into the market since 2017 is 513. - Capture Rates:

-Proposed Project Capture Rate All Units 10.9% Proposed Project Capture Rate LIHTC Units 10.9% Proposed Project Capture Rate LIHTC Units @ 50% AMI 5.9% Proposed Project Capture Rate LIHTC Units @ 60% AMI 14.0% Proposed Project Capture Rate Market Rate Units Na
+Proposed Project Capture Rate LIHTC Units (Overall) 11.7% Proposed Project Capture Rate LIHTC Units @ 50% AMI 6.4% Proposed Project Capture Rate LIHTC Units @ 60% AMI 14.3% Proposed Project Capture Rate 1BR Units 6.1% Proposed Project Capture Rate 2BR Units 13.3%

-- A conclusion regarding the achievability of the above Capture Rates. - The above capture rates are well below the GA-DCA thresholds.
+• A conclusion regarding the achievability of the above Capture Rates.

+• The above capture rates are well below the GA-DCA thresholds.
 They are considered to be a reliable quantitative indicator of market support for the proposed subject development.